tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 ##### Dicey Moves

 If it's questionable whether a character could execute a particularly interesting move during combat, make a skill check against the ability score that the action is going to use.
-Specify whether a background will help.
 The DC depends on the current environment and the dice tell the tale.

 ---